Import.io vs General Web Scraping tool:

 Import.io

-• Self-healing pipelines that adapt when websites change
+• Scheduled refreshes, alerts, and self-healing pipelines that adapt when websites change

-• AI-native managed service: prompt-based extraction + continuous monitoring and human-in-the-loop QA options
+• AI-native managed service: prompt-based extraction, continuous monitoring, and human-in-the-loop QA when you want operations off your plate

 General web scraping tools